jdavanne/terraform-provider-xmft/docs/resources/st_route_simple.md

 - `action_on_step_success` (String) enum:/PROCEED/STOP, default:PROCEED, Action on step success.
 Defines if the route will continue after the step success.
 - `archive_policy_on_failure` (String) Backup the files in the configured archive folder if the step execution fails.
 By default will archive the files based on the account configuration.
 - `archive_policy_on_success` (String) Backup the files in the configured archive folder if the step execution succeeds.
 By default will archive the files based on the account configuration.
+- `autostart` (Boolean) default:false, Step autostart.
-- `condition` (String) default:'', An expression for step execution when conditionType is EL.
+- `condition` (String) An expression for step execution when conditionType is EL.
 - `condition_type` (String) enum:/ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
-- `data_encoding` (String) default:'', Advanced PeSIT Setting.
+- `data_encoding` (String) Advanced PeSIT Setting.
 Data encoding.
 - `file_filter_expression` (String) default:*, File name or file name expression.
 It is used with the file filter expression property.
 - `file_filter_expression_type` (String) enum:/GLOB/REGEXP/TEXT_FILES, default:GLOB, File filter expression type.
-- `file_label` (String) default:'', Advanced PeSIT Setting.
+- `file_label` (String) Advanced PeSIT Setting.
 Use this field to override the file label (PI37) predefined in the transfer profile.
 To preserve it use ${pesit.pi.fileLabel}.
 This configuration parameter corresponds to the nfname parameter in Axway Transfer CFT.
-- `final_destination` (String) default:'', Advanced PeSIT Setting.
+- `final_destination` (String) Advanced PeSIT Setting.
 Use this field to override the final destination (PI62) of the transfer.
 To preserve the original value use ${pesit.pi.finalDestinationID}.
 To make a Store and Forward PeSIT transfer specify the final destination and choose the intermediate partner (ipart parameter in Axway Transfer CFT) in the transfer site list.
 - `max_number_of_retries` (Number) Number of times each transfer will be retried if it fails.
 The retries are executed synchronously and the step will not finish execution until all files are sent successfully or the retry count configured in this property is reached.
 - `max_parallel_clients` (Number) Maximum number of transfers that will be executed in parallel by the step.
-- `originator` (String) default:'', Advanced PeSIT Setting.
+- `originator` (String) Advanced PeSIT Setting.
 Use this field to override the original sender (PI61) of the transfer.
 To preserve the original value use ${pesit.pi.originalSenderID}.
 - `post_routing_action_rename_expression` (String) Post transformation action rename expression for step.
-- `post_routing_action_type` (String) enum:/DELETE/RENAME, default:'', Post routing action types: NONE, DELETE, RENAME.
+- `post_routing_action_type` (String) enum:/DELETE/RENAME, Post routing action types: NONE, DELETE, RENAME.
 Default is no action (NONE).
-- `record_format` (String) default:'', Advanced PeSIT Setting.
+- `record_format` (String) Advanced PeSIT Setting.
 "Variable", "Fixed".
 Use this field to override the record format (PI31) predefined in the transfer profile.
 To preserve it use ${pesit.pi.recordFormat}.
 This configuration parameter corresponds to the frecfm parameter in Axway Transfer CFT.
-- `record_length` (String) default:'', Use this field to override the record length (PI32) predefined in the transfer profile.
+- `record_length` (String) Use this field to override the record length (PI32) predefined in the transfer profile.
 To preserve it use ${pesit.pi.recordLength}.
 This configuration parameter corresponds to the frecl parameter in Axway Transfer CFT.
-- `route_file_as` (String) default:'', Name or expression like ${basename(currentfulltarget)}.sent or ${basename(transfer.target)}.?.${timestamp}?${extension(transfer.target)}
+- `route_file_as` (String) Name or expression like ${basename(currentfulltarget)}.sent or ${basename(transfer.target)}.?.${timestamp}?${extension(transfer.target)}
 - `sleep_between_retries` (Number) Time interval (in milliseconds) which will be awaited between retries.
 - `sleep_increment_between_retries` (Number) Time (in milliseconds) with which the sleep interval between retries will be increased after each retry.
 - `status` (String) enum:/ENABLED/DISABLED, default:ENABLED, Route step status.
-- `store_and_forward_mode` (String) default:'', Advanced PeSIT Setting.
+- `store_and_forward_mode` (String) Advanced PeSIT Setting.
 All the advanced PeSIT settings are included or all are ommitted.
 "Preserve" Store and Forward mode will preserve the current Store and Forward transfer (if any).
 "Start new" will initiate a new Store and Forward transfer and the current transfer (if any) will be acknowledged.
-- `target_account_expression` (String) default:'', Target account name or expression.
+- `target_account_expression` (String) Target account name or expression.
-- `target_account_expression_type` (String) enum:/NAME/EXPRESSION, default:'', Account name or expression type.
+- `target_account_expression_type` (String) enum:/NAME/EXPRESSION, Account name or expression type.
-- `transfer_profile_expression` (String) default:'', Transfer profile property is used only if the transfer site is of type PeSIT.
+- `transfer_profile_expression` (String) Transfer profile property is used only if the transfer site is of type PeSIT.
 Otherwise it will be ignored.
 When the transfer profile is specified by using Expression Language, there are 3 possible cases: (1) EL expression does not match any account transfer profiles - then the default transfer profile is used.
 (2) EL expression matches more than one transfer profile - then the default transfer profile is used.
 (3) EL expression matches exactly one transfer profile - the matched transfer profile is used.
 - `transfer_profile_expression_type` (String) Profile name or expression.
 - `transfer_site_expression` (String) default:'', This value should be specified as concatenation of transfer sites or expressions with a separator "#!#CVD#!#".
 Examples - transfer_site_name#!#CVD#!#, transfer_site_name1#!#CVD#!#transfer_site_name2#!#CVD#!#, transfer_site_name_expression#!#CVD#!#
 - `transfer_site_expression_type` (String) enum:/LIST/EXPRESSION_WILDCARD, default:LIST, Specifies whether a list of site names or an expression will be used for the transferSiteExpression parameter.
 - `trigger_file_content` (String) The content of the trigger file.
 Expression language is supported.
 This value should be specified as concatenation of lines of the trigger file with a separator "#!#CVD#!#".
 Examples - line#!#CVD#!#, line1#!#CVD#!#line2#!#CVD#!#, line_expression#!#CVD#!#, null value or &#35;!#CVD#!# for empty (zero byte) trigger file.
 - `trigger_file_for_each` (Boolean) Trigger file output for each transferred file.
-- `trigger_file_name` (String) default:'', Name of the trigger file to be sent to the transfer site after successful routing of file(s).
+- `trigger_file_name` (String) Name of the trigger file to be sent to the transfer site after successful routing of file(s).
 EL expressions are supported.
-- `trigger_target_account_expression` (String) default:'', An account name, login name or use an expression to determine the recipient based on the environment information.
+- `trigger_target_account_expression` (String) An account name, login name or use an expression to determine the recipient based on the environment information.
 - `trigger_target_account_expression_type` (String) Target account expression type on trigger.
 - `trigger_transfer_profile_expression` (String) Transfer profile property is used only if the transfer site is of type PeSIT.
 Otherwise it will be ignored.
 - `trigger_transfer_profile_expression_type` (String) Transfer profile expression type on trigger.
-- `trigger_transfer_site_expression` (String) default:'', Transfer sites to send trigger files to.
+- `trigger_transfer_site_expression` (String) Transfer sites to send trigger files to.
 Expression language is supported.
 This value must be a concatenation of trigger transfer sites or expressions  with a separator "#!#CVD#!#".
 Examples - transfer_site_name#!#CVD#!#, transfer_site_name1#!#CVD#!#transfer_site_name2#!#CVD#!#, transfer_site_name_expression#!#CVD#!#
-- `trigger_transfer_site_expression_type` (String) enum:/LIST/EXPRESSION_WILDCARD, default:'', Transfer site expression type for the trigger output file.
+- `trigger_transfer_site_expression_type` (String) enum:/LIST/EXPRESSION_WILDCARD, Transfer site expression type for the trigger output file.
 - `trigger_upload_folder` (String) You can specify an upload folder that will overwrite the one configured in the transfer site settings(if allowed in the transfer site).
 Expression language can be used to specify the new upload folder.
 - `type` (String) default:SendToPartner, <nil>
 - `upload_folder` (String) default:/, You can specify an upload folder that will overwrite the one configured in the transfer site settings (if allowed with the respective transfer site).
 Expression language can be used to specify the new upload folder.
+- `use_preceding_step_files` (Boolean) default:true, If true, the route execution will continue even if the step execution fails
-- `user_message` (String) default:'', Advanced PeSIT Setting.
+- `user_message` (String) Advanced PeSIT Setting.
 The Last PeSIT specific setting.
 Use this field to override the user message (PI99) predefined in the PeSIT transfer site.
 To preserve use ${pesit.pi.serviceParam}.
 This configuration parameter corresponds to the parm parameter in Axway Transfer CFT.
-- `virtual_filename` (String) default:'', Advanced PeSIT Setting.
+- `virtual_filename` (String) Advanced PeSIT Setting.
 Use this field to override the virtual file name (PI12) predefined in the transfer profile.
 To preserve it use ${pesit.pi.fileName}.
 This configuration parameter corresponds to the idf parameter in Axway Transfer CFT.

 Read-Only:

 - `id` (String) Route step Id.
+- `preceding_step` (String) Preceding step id.